elena-bio/Snakemake-Pipelines-V2/variant-calling-using-pbhoney.md

-# Structural Variant Calling with PBHoney
+# Structural Variant Calling with PBHoney and Snifles

 _PBHoney_ is a tool used for detecting structural variants in DNA, helping researchers identify large-scale changes like deletions or insertions in genomes accurately and efficiently.
 It analyzes long-read sequencing data to pinpoint genetic differences that can impact health and disease studies.
 This guideline utilizes publicly available long-read sequencing data.
 Initially, I tried to use a prepared BAM file but encountered errors, as explained in the following steps.
 Instead, I used a new dataset for example PacBio HiFi long-read sequencing data from son of Ashkenazi Jewish ancestry (HG002).
 All steps and tools used have been included.